statuscompliance/collector-events/README.md

 }
 ```

 It needs a "query" parametter to be passed containing the graphQL query stringified and using comas between keys at the same level.
+There is a simple .js to transform graphQL queries into the string format in utils/queryToString.js to simplify the process.
 %PROJECT.github.repository% and %PROJECT.github.repoOwner% are used to insert the scopes identities inside the query and make it generic for all the different teams.

 #### **Step type: objectGetSubObject and objectGetSubObjects**